 - Once the cubes of stewing beef are browned on all sides, remove from oil and set aside on a tray.

-- Drain oil carefully into heatproof container, to remove dark/burnt flour and dry the pot well.
+- Drain oil carefully into a heatproof container, to remove dark/burnt flour and dry the pot well.

 - Pour the strained oil back into the pot.
 Then add in 1/2 c flour.